zzxwill/odps/intl.en-US/Quick Start/Run SQL.md

 **Select Statements**

 -   The key of GROUP BY statement can be the column name of input table, and the expression consisted of input table columns, but it cannot be the output column of SELECT statements.

     ```
     select substr(col2, 2) from tbl group by substr(col2, 2); -- Yes, the key of ‘group by’ can be the expression consisted of input table column;
      select col2 from tbl group by substr(col2, 2); -- No, the key of ‘group by’ is not in the column of Select statement;
      select substr(col2, 2) as c from tbl group by c; -- No, the key of ‘group by’ cannot be the column alias, i.e., the output column of Select statement;
     ```

     For SQL parsing, GROUP BY operations are conducted before SELECT operations, which means GROUP BY can only use the column or expression of the input table as the key.

 -   ORDER BY must be used in combination with LIMIT.
 -   DISTRIBUTE BY must be added in front of SORT BY.
 -   The key of ORDER BY/SORT BY/DISTRIBUTE BY must be the output column of SELECT statement, that is, the column alias.
 An example is shown as follows:

     ```
     select col2 as c from tbl order by col2 limit 100 -- No, the key of ‘order by’ is not the output column (column alias) of Select statement.
       select col2 from tbl order by col2 limit 100; -- Yes, use column name as the alases if the output column of Select statement has no alias.
     ```

     For SQL parsing, ORDER BY/SORT BY/DISTRIBUTE BY by operations are conducted after SELECT operations.
 Therefore, they can only use the output column of SELECT statements as the key.

 ## Insert Statement { .section}

--   To insert data into a specified partition, the partition column is not allowed in SELECT list:
+-   To insert data into a specified partition, the partition column is not allowed in the SELECT list:

     ```
     insert overwrite table sale_detail_insert partition (sale_date='2013', region='china')